luyanggeorge/3D_tank_VP/README.md

 - Specify which test case you are going to perform by changing `case = 'TCx'`  at the start of the main file.
 - Specify the directory where the numerical results will be stored by changing the `save_path` in `settings_TCx.py`.
 - If you are going to carry out the simulations on an HPC, please ensure that you have requested an acceptable amount of time and memory in the job submission script.
 These can be determined by trial and error.
 It is useful to retrieve the data of a job run via the command `qacct -j JOBID` and check the maximum memory and time actually used from the rows `maxvmem` and `ru_wallclock`.
 You can then update your resource request lines in your job submission script to prevent the job being aborted in the future.
+- Two example job submission scripts, one for using the processes on a single node (`MPI_SingleNode.sh`) and the other for running anywhere (`MPI_Anywhere.sh`), are provided here.
+The cache will be using different storage places but not the home directory.

 ## Log
 | Test Case | New Approach | Old Approach (SV-GLL) |